claudiarella/academic-kickstart/content/project/motivic amplitudes/index.md

   focal_point = ""
 +++

-Research goal: investigation of the motivic Galois coaction and factorisation theorems in the case of Feynman graphs with non-generic kinematics.
+I am investigating the motivic Galois coaction and factorisation theorems in the case of Feynman graphs with non-generic kinematics.

 Project in collaboration with Prof. Francis Brown (Mathematical Institute, University of Oxford).

 See reference [arXiv:1512.06409][1].

 [1]: https://arxiv.org/abs/1512.06409v3